-The Kāpiti Coast is a diverse district that whose urban environments exhibit a range of unique characteristics that contribute to a local sense of place.
+The Kapiti Coast is a diverse district that whose urban environments exhibit a range of unique characteristics that contribute to a local sense of place.
 These unique characteristics include:

-- " the positioning of Kāpiti's urban environments between the Tararua Ranges and the sea; - " the relationship between urban areas and the coastal environment; - " views to Kāpiti Island; - " the underlying dune landscape, the Tararua Range, and other prominent landforms; - " areas of remnant indigenous vegetation; - " areas of significant established vegetation; - " an extensive network of waterways and waterbodies, including the Ōtaki and Waikanae rivers, streams, tributaries and wetlands; - " historical beach settlement patterns; - " the presence of heritage buildings and sites; - " the presence of sites and areas of significance to the iwi and hapū of the district.
+- " the positioning of Kāpiti's urban environments between the Tararua Ranges and the sea; - " the relationship between urban areas and the coastal environment; - " views to Kāpiti Island; - " the underlying dune landscape; - " areas of remnant indigenous vegetation; - " areas of significant established vegetation; - " an extensive network of waterways and waterbodies, including the Otaki and Waikanae rivers, streams, tributaries and wetlands; - " historical beach settlement patterns; - " the presence of heritage buildings and sites; - " the presence of sites and areas of significance to the iwi and hapu of the district.

-The presence of these and other unique characteristics will vary depending on location, and any development will need to consider the range of unique characteristics that contribute to the local context within which the development is situated.
+The presence of these and other unique characteristics will vary depending on location, and any ange of unique characteristics that contribute to the local develo s situated. contex